Rami3ll/Rami3ll.github.io/_posts/CTF/2022-4-31-NahamConCTF.md

 ## PREFACE
-  Considering how big of a fan I am of Naham and John Hammond, this ctf was quit a big deal to me!
-And it was awesomeeeeeee, so much fun and involved categories which I really liked like malware analysis, I would only be posting solutions to the questions a humble noob like myself could solve, so my apologies if you sought answers which you did not find present here. <3
+  Considering how big of a fan I am of Naham and John Hammond, this ctf was quit a big deal to me! it was so much fun and involved categories which I really liked like malware analysis, eventho I couldnt solve some lol, I would only be posting solutions to the questions a humble noob like myself could solve, so my apologies if you sought answers which you did not find present here. <3

  nb: This will frequently be updated for a couple days.